-- There were insufficient monitoring systems for: when essential health and safety and fire safety checks of the premises were due; checking that clinicians used appropriately calibrated equipment; prescribing safety; and checking the immunisation status of staff. - There was some evidence of performance management of GPs at this practice but overall the provider needed a more robust system of consultation, referral and prescribing audits. - Clinical audits had yet to be scheduled as the provider had concentrated on staffing issues. - Practice leaders had oversight of national and local safety alerts, incidents, and complaints. - The practice had plans in place and had trained staff for major incidents. - The practice implemented service developments and where efficiency changes were made this was with input from clinicians to understand their impact on the quality of care.
+- There was some evidence of performance management of GPs at this practice but overall the provider needed a more robust system of consultation, referral and prescribing audits. - Clinical audits had yet to be scheduled as the provider had concentrated on staffing issues.
+There was clear evidence of action to change practice to improve quality. - Practice leaders had oversight of national and local safety alerts, incidents, and complaints. - The practice had plans in place and had trained staff for major incidents. - The practice implemented service developments and where efficiency changes were made this was with input from clinicians to understand their impact on the quality of care.